 All laboratories applying for or holding a New York State (NYS) clinical laboratory permit must participate in proficiency testing (PT) as defined by NYS.
-PT is required for the tests/analytes offered by the laboratory that are listed in CMS 42 CFR 493 subpart I (CLIA subpart I) or noted in the Proficiency Testing Guide as required by NYS (NYS mandated PT).
-PT participation must be with a federal Centers for Medicaid and Medicare Services (CMS) - approved provider acceptable to NYS.
+PT participation through a federal Centers for Medicaid and Medicare Services (CMS) - approved provider acceptable to NYS is required for the tests/analytes offered by the laboratory that are listed in CMS 42 CFR 493 subpart I (CLIA subpart I) or noted in the Proficiency Testing (PT) Guide as required by NYS.